MiaHRT/CAWR/README.md

 Notice that this code is modified based on the DI-engine, you can go to https://github.com/opendilab/DI-engine/tree/main for further information.

-The experiments in the paper are conducted using GTX1080Ti, if you use a different GPU, you may not be able to replicate our results perfectly because of the random number generation.
+The experiments in the paper are conducted using GTX1080Ti, if you use a different GPU, you may not be able to replicate our results precisely because of the random number generation.

 ## Configuration Instructions